-We use read alouds and thinking maps to conduct our research!
-As we read, we complete our tree maps, labeling and true false sorts!
+We use read alouds and graphic organizers to conduct our research!
+As we read, we complete our tree charts, labeling, Venn Diagrams, and true-false sorts!

-As we are completing our thinking maps and class charts, the students are also completing their own pages in their research journals!
+As we are completing our graphic organizers and class charts, the students are also completing their own pages in their research journals!

 The students then use their new bat knowledge to write about bats!

 We also incorporate some math and graphing into our bat research project!

 As part of our bat theme, Stellaluna is a MUST!
 This is a great book about bats and birds but also about accepting people who are different than us.

 We made bat snacks using Oreos, Doritos, M&Ms, Twizzlers, and candy corn!

 And lots of art projects because I believe no classroom is complete without artwork.
 MAKE ALL THE ART!
 And bats are less creepy if it’s cute kid art….just sayin…